Pink-billed parrotfinch: Status

-The pink-billed parrotfinch is thought to be endemic to the island of Viti Levu in its wetter central and eastern areas, but has also been observed on the Yasawa Islands to the north-west in 2012, showing a positive increase in its distribution.
+The pink-billed parrotfinch is endemic to the island of Viti Levu in its wetter central and eastern areas.
 It is fairly widespread in mature forests, but appears always to have been rare.
 A survey of prime habitat found birds at eight out of thirteen sites, with a density based on very limited information of 2.8 birds per km^{2} (7.3 per mi^{2}).
-Assuming 4,000 km^{2} (1,500 mi^{2}) of suitable habitat gives an estimated population of 2,500 to 10,000 birds.
+Assuming 4,000 km^{2} (1,500 mi^{2}) of suitable habitat gives an estimated population of 2,500 to 9,999 mature individuals (3,750 to 14,999 total individuals).

 Although the introduced mongoose has caused the decline in numbers of several ground-living birds on Viti Levu and Vanua Levu, the rarity of the pink-billed parrotfinch cannot be directly attributed to this or any other introduced vertebrate.
 The relatively small population is believed to be declining due to continuing deforestation, half of the island's mature woodland having already been cleared for agriculture or planting with mahogany.
 The best site, Joske's Thumb, was lost in the 1980s.
 The small population on a single island, together with the expected ongoing decline mean that this species is it is therefore classed as vulnerable on the IUCN Red List.

 The pink-billed parrotfinch is protected under Schedule 1 of Fiji's Endangered and Protected Species Act 2002, which regulates the import and trade of species that are threatened with extinction.

 It is being conserved in the protected watershed forest near Suva.
 It was proposed to find more suitable areas for pink-billed parrotfinch conservation, and preserve the watershed forest habitat near Suva in Appendix I, which lists all species which are or may be affected by trade.